What is ER Diagram?

 For example, Students as a group are associated with multiple faculty members, and faculty members can be associated with multiple students.

-Let's study them with an example:
+Let’s study them with an Entity Relationship Diagram Example:

 In a university, a Student enrolls in Courses.
 A student must be assigned to at least one or more Courses.
 Each course is taught by a single Professor.
 To maintain instruction quality, a Professor can deliver only one course